DAIAD/home-web/src/site/markdown/config.md

 In order to successfully deploy DAIAD web application, a few configuration properties must be set.
 The application configuration properties are stored in several files.
 These files must be located in folder `/src/main/resources` during the project building phase.

-As a both a convenience and reference an example for each required configuration file can be found in folder [configuration](https://github.com/DAIAD/home-web/tree/master/configuration).
+As both a convenience and a reference, an example for each required configuration file can be found in folder [configuration](https://github.com/DAIAD/home-web/tree/master/configuration).
 Before building the project, the contents of this folder should be copied in `/src/main/resources` and updated appropriately.

-Next we present every configuration file along with a short description for all of its properties.
+Next we present every configuration file along with a short description their properties.

 # Logging